-In this meditation session, we will be using a grounding meditation script to make you feel earthed.
+In this meditation session, we will use a grounding meditation script for earthing.

 Our grounding meditation script will take approximately fifteen minutes.
 Let’s get started.

 1: Plant your feet on the ground and sit with good posture

 The very term “Grounding” makes us think of connecting with the Earth beneath our feet.
 Indeed, this is important.
 Posture matters.

 You want to sit with your feet shoulder-width apart and make sure you have good posture.
 If possible, sit outside on the grass with bare feet.
 This will create a sense of stability in both your body and mind, which is vital in grounding meditation sessions.